algorandfoundation/xGov/Proposals/xgov-204.md

 The Vesting dashboard enables users to track their token vesting across multiple project launches.
 This integrates with portfolio management tools.

 ### UX
 On the admin side, the launchpad’s easy to use no-code UX provides a streamlined configuration process.
-On the user facing side, an intuitive UX enables easy onboard, whitelisting, sale participation, and token claim.
+On the user facing side, an intuitive UX enables easy onboarding, whitelisting, sale participation, and token claim.

 ### Everyone platform
 The launchpad is integrated within the Everyone platform, joining a suite of other user-friendly no-code utilities for the Algorand network.